Dharmaraj Cheralathan

-Dharmaraj Cheralathan (born 21 April 1975) is an Indian Kabaddi player who currently represents Jaipur Pink Panthers in the VIVO Pro Kabaddi league.
+Dharmaraj Cheralathan (born 21 April 1975) is an Indian Kabaddi player who currently represents Tamil Thalaivas in the VIVO Pro Kabaddi league.
 He was a member of the Indian Kabaddi team that won gold at the Kabaddi World Cup in 2016.
-Nicknamed “Anna”, Cheralathan led Patna Pirates to the Pro Kabaddi league in Season 4 and is one of the leading Super Tackle scorers in VIVO Pro Kabaddi history.
-He is capable of playing as both a right and left corner, Cheralathan has more than two decades of experience.
-The veteran defender is tactically sound and has consistently combined his experience and intelligence to outwit raiders.
+Nicknamed “Anna”, Cheralathan led Patna Pirates to the Pro Kabaddi league in Season 4.

 Early life

 Cheralathan comes from a farming family in Tamil Nadu.
 He has one brother and two sisters.
 According to him, farming was all that was important to him while growing up.
 Even his brother is a farmer.
 They spent a lot of their young days working in the fields.
 Cheralathan's brother, D. Gopu, has also played in the Pro Kabaddi league and was a defender for Tamil Thalaivas in Season 6.

 Career

 Season 1

 Cheralathan played for Bengaluru Bulls in the inaugural season and scored 39 tackle points as well as 13 raid points.
 He had a tackle strike rate of 56.52% and was a nightmare for opposition raiders to deal with.